ZeroDeth/derekkedziora.github.io/_posts/2016-12-07-you-should-read-this.md

 [6.b] <i>Let's look at some alternatives to our current strategy.</i>

-When you is used, make sure it is the <a href="https://en.wikipedia.org/wiki/Generic_you" target="_blank>impersonal you</a>.
-This can be tricky in English as context is the only way to distinguish these, whereas in other languages such as German the difference is much more marked:
+When you is used, make sure it is the <a href="https://en.wikipedia.org/wiki/Generic_you" target="_blank">impersonal you</a>.
+This can be tricky in English as context is the only way to distinguish these, whereas in other languages, such as German, the difference is marked:

 [7.a.de] Du sollst deine Hausaufgaben machen.